Case Study: Evaluating Precision and Spatial Perception

 - Applied MANOVA and descriptive statistics to analyze spatial results.

 As part of the study, we needed to analyze thousands of hammer strikes on paper target sheets to measure spatial precision.
-Originally, our team planned to do this manually, requiring:
+Originally, this would have to be done manually.